biowdl/wdl-aid/README.md

                         input description. [description]
   --do-not-separate-required
-                        Do not put required inputs into a separate 'required' category, but keep them in the. category as noted in the parameter_meta sections.
+                        Do not put required inputs into a separate 'required' category, but keep them in the category as noted in the parameter_meta sections.
   --fallback-description-to-object
                         Use the entire parameter_meta object as description if